 - Proven offline tracking processes

 With all the features mentioned above, it’s the perfect affiliate program for marketers.
-They also support recurring payments, which is perfect for SaaS.
+They also support recurring payments, which is perfect for SaaS companies.

-Revenue is the bread and butter to any company and business.
+Revenue is the bread and butter of any company and business.
 It’s what keeps the business alive and it’s what pays the bills.
-It doesn’t matter if your company is well funded or not, keeping track of revenue is super crucial to any business.
-One of the biggest mistake that founders make is that they only track overall revenue, but they aren’t keeping track of other important revenue metrics such as user churn, cost per acquisition etc. Luckily, we have tools to help us out.
+Keeping track of revenue is super crucial to any business.
+It doesn’t matter if your company is well funded or not.
+One of the biggest mistakes that founders make is that they only track overall revenue.
+So they don’t track other important revenue metrics such as user churn, cost per acquisition, and etc. Luckily, we have tools to help us out.

 Baremetrics – If you’re running a SaaS company, then you absolutely need Baremetrics or some sort of SaaS metric tracker.
 With Baremetrics you can learn more about each and every customer.
-Find out their LTV, MRR and more along with their entire history with you!
-The UX is super simple and you can connect your stripe, braintree or recurly account in seconds.
-One of the things that I love the most about Baremetrics is how you can dive into each customer profile and see everything.
+Find out their LTV, MRR and more, as well as their entire history with you!
+The UX is super simple and you can connect your Stripe, Braintree or Recurly account in seconds.
+One of the features that I love the most about Baremetrics is how you can dive into each customer profile and see everything.
 They also come with email notifications and reports.

-Churn Buster – Churn Buster’s air-tight, scalable process automatically solves payment problems in Stripe caused by insufficient funds, expiration dates, card re-issuing and many more.
-These are common problems that lead to SaaS churn.
-If your users are loving your product, there should be no reason why they will churn, but unfortunately simple errors like these occur and that’s where Churn Buster can help you fix these problems.
+Churn Buster – Churn Buster’s air-tight, scalable process automatically solves payment problems in Stripe caused by insufficient funds, expiration dates, card re-issuing, and etc. These are common problems that lead to SaaS churn.
+If your users are loving your product, there should be no reason why they will churn.
+Yet unfortunately, simple errors like these occur and that’s where Churn Buster can help you fix these problems.

-Some of my most favorite features about Churn Buster is the white label dunning emails, automatic subscription renewals, and most importantly their real time reporting.
+Some of my most favorite features about Churn Buster include the white label dunning emails, automatic subscription renewals, and their real time reporting (my personal favorite).
 I’m a huge analytic guy and the reporting really helps me analyze my churn.

-First Officer – First Officer is a stripe monitoring tool that reports in depth metrics ranging from MRR (Monthly Recurring Revenue) to cohort analysis and most importantly to churn as well.
+First Officer – First Officer is a Stripe monitoring tool that reports in depth metrics ranging from MRR (Monthly Recurring Revenue) to cohort analysis and, most importantly, churn.